TimerErTim/Knevo/README.md

 ### Coroutines

-This library supports multithreading by using Coroutines.
+This library supports multithreading by using Coroutines. `Populations` are separated into batches, which are processed in parallel.
 This behavior can be configured on every `Population`.

     val pool = PoolBuilder()
         .populationSize(200)
-        .parallelization(true)
+        .batchSize(50)
         .build()

 Note that when using this feature, the `Environment` has to be thread safe as multiple `Genomes` are evaluated in